How the Law of Inertia can add revenue to your business

 - “When a rubber ball is dropped and hits the ground, the bottom of the rubber ball will become slightly deformed.
 Since this isn’t the original form of the rubber ball, it will quickly revert back to its original shape, a round sphere.
 The pressure of the ball snapping back into a round sphere will push against the ground, causing the ball to bounce back up.” — PBS Learning

-Maybe you’ve already implemented a “things that bounce” product theme in your redemption program that is timely with summer and motivates kids to get up and play.
+Maybe you’ve already implemented a “things that bounce” product theme in your redemption program that is timely with spring and motivates kids to get up and play.